qouteall/imm_ptl_wiki_copy/Config-Options.md

 If the nether in shaders is too red and too dark, but you want to use shaders for overworld, you can redirect nether rendering to vanilla `minecraft:the_nether->vanilla`
 ![](https://i.ibb.co/4tFy6w8/2020-03-31-15-07-25.png)

+If this option is changed in-game, to apply the changes you need to log out and turn off shader and turn on again.